Equity, Diversity, and Inclusion Strategy 2022-25

 The JSGS EDI Committee serves to inform, coordinate, and prompt efforts across the School to advance equity, diversity, and inclusivity in JSGS’s work, learning, and outreach environments and activities.
 The committee features representation from JSGS faculty, staff, Executives-in-Residence, and students, and includes members from Indigenous, racialized, and LGBTQ+ communities.

-The committee includes three working groups:
+The committee includes two working groups:

 ![]() |